Eddie Rosario Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.4 K/9, which ranks 22nd in the league.
+- The 8.4 strikeouts per nine innings compiled by the Marlins pitching staff ranks 21st in MLB.

-- The Marlins have a 4.43 team ERA that ranks 19th across all MLB pitching staffs.
+- The Marlins' 4.56 team ERA ranks 21st among all MLB pitching staffs.

-- Marlins pitchers combine to give up 27 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- The Marlins rank 20th in baseball in home runs allowed (30 total, 1.3 per game).

-- Hoeing will take the mound to start for the Marlins, his first of the season.
+- Alcantara (1-2) takes the mound for the Marlins in his fifth start of the season.
+He's put together a 5.84 ERA in 24 2/3 innings pitched, with 20 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.